Bright Star Scholarship Program Overview

 - Bright Stars Scholarship winners must submit an official transcript to the foundation’s Executive Director after each semester from their post-secondary educational institution to remain eligible for scholarship funds.

 - The Bright Stars Scholarship funds for each winner will be sent directly to the post-secondary institution to pay for tuition, housing, books, required tools, parking fees, etc.

 The selection process has been designed with the intent of eliminating biases and conflicts of interest for all applicants so to ensure fidelity within the scholarship program.
-A Bright Stars Scholarship Advisory Committee, created from residents within Hopkins County, TX., will work together to identify the top 10 (ten) winners to receive the scholarships.
-Board members, as well as the Executive Director, will nominate and come to consensus on 12 county residents to serve a two-year term on this advisory committee.
+A Bright Stars Scholarship Advisory Committee, created by residents within Hopkins County, TX., will work together to identify the top 10 (ten) winners to receive the scholarships.
+Board members, as well as the Executive Director, will nominate and come to a consensus on 12 county residents to serve a two-year term on this advisory committee.
 Committee membership may be renewed at the end of the two-year term by the Board of Directors.

 Three members of the Bright Stars Scholarship Advisory committee will be assigned to an applicant to review required documents and, using a scoring rubric, give points in each of these three areas: